AdobeDocs/experience-manager-65.en/help/assets/aem-cc-integration-best-practices.md

 [!DNL Adobe Experience Manager Assets] is a digital asset management (DAM) solution that can integrate with [!DNL Adobe Creative Cloud] to help DAM users work together with creative teams, streamlining collaboration in the content creation process.

 [!DNL Adobe Creative Cloud] provides creative teams with an ecosystem of solutions and services to help them to create digital assets.
-It includes desktop and mobile applications, cloud services like storage with desktop sync or web experience, as well as marketplaces such as [!DNL Adobe Stock].
+It includes desktop and mobile applications, cloud services like storage with desktop sync or web experience, and marketplaces such as [!DNL Adobe Stock].

 Read on to know what integrations to pick between desktop and the enterprise-grade DAM based on your use case and what are the associated best practices for the connecting workflows.